aibhstin/please/README.md

 ## How is it configured
 A config file should be placed at `/usr/local/etc/please.conf`.
 Also, you will need to manually set a SUID bit as root on the finished binary.
+Alternatively, you can just run the script.
+It does everything.

 ## What should go in the config file
 The config file should consist of lines that look like this: